aws-samples/serverless-patterns/aurora-serverless-s3-ingestion/README.md

 # Amazon Aurora Serverless data ingestion from Amazon S3

 This pattern contains a sample AWS Cloud Development Kit (AWS CDK) template to deploying an Aurora Serverless Cluster Database, a AWS Secrets Manager entry, a S3 bucket and a lambda function.
-The lambda function is triggered by a S3 put object and the handler ingest the .CSV file to the AWS Aurora Serverless.
-At this pattern an Aurora Table called movies is created at the first lambda call and the .CSV is designed according to the movies table.
+The Lambda function is triggered by a S3 put object and the handler ingest the .CSV file to AWS Aurora Serverless.
+With this pattern, an Aurora table called *movies* is created at the first Lambda call and the .CSV is designed according to the movies table.

 Learn more about this pattern at Serverless Land Patterns:
 [Amazon Aurora Serverless data ingestion from S3](https://github.com/aws-samples/serverless-patterns/aurora-serverless-s3-ingestion)